Blair Kaneshiro

 My research focuses on using brain and behavioral responses to better understand how we perceive and engage with music, sound, and images.
 Other research interests include music information retrieval and interactions with music services; development and application of novel EEG analysis techniques; and promotion of reproducible and cross-disciplinary research through open-source software and datasets.

 At Stanford University I am currently Director of Research & Development with the Stanford Educational Neuroscience Initiative (SENSI) in the Graduate School of Education and an Adjunct Professor at Stanford's Center for Computer Research in Music and Acoustics (CCRMA), where I conduct research as part of the Music Engagement Research Initiative (MERI).
-I am also an Adjunct Professor at the University of Alaska Anchorage in the College of Engineering and Senior Scientific Consultant with soundBrilliance, LLC.
+I am also an Affiliate Professor at the University of Alaska Anchorage in the College of Engineering and Senior Scientific Consultant with soundBrilliance, LLC.

 I was previously a Research Scientist in the Department of Otolaryngology Head & Neck Surgery at the Stanford School of Medicine, and before that a Postdoctoral Scholar at Stanford's Center for the Study of Language and Information (CSLI) and CCRMA.
 I completed the PhD at CCRMA in 2016 under the supervision of Jonathan Berger and Anthony Norcia, and was affiliated with the Suppes Brain Lab at CSLI from 2007 to 2017.
-I worked at Shazam from 2012 to 2016 and at Smule in 2018.
+I worked at Shazam (Product and R&D) from 2012 to 2016 and at Smule (Analytics) in 2018.

 As a first-gen college student, woman in STEM, and Native Hawaiian, I have experienced both the challenges of feeling underrepresented in my environments and the benefits of mentorship and positive role models.
 I make an effort to help others through direct mentorship and community initiatives.
 I am actively involved with Women in Music Information Retrieval (WiMIR), where I co-founded the WiMIR Mentoring Program (now in its sixth year) and am a founding co-organizer of the WiMIR Workshop (now in its fourth year).
 I am a Board Member-at-Large for the International Society for Music Information Retrieval (ISMIR).
 At Stanford I am the founding program advisor for the Peer Mentoring in Music (PMM) program, and from 2015 to 2019 I was active with the First-Gen/Low-Income program at Stanford University, including as co-organizer of their mentoring program for two years.